what is Average Daily Rate(ADR) in hotel industry?

 Average Daily rate (ADR) = Total room revenue / No of rooms sold

-To calculate ADR for a certain period, add the revenue produced by all room sales during that period and divide it by the total number of rooms sold during that period.
+To calculate ADR in hotel for a certain period, add the revenue produced by all room sales during that period and divide it by the total number of rooms sold during that period.

 Example